 * a box of some description (tissue boxes or flip-top boxes work well)

 This is going to depend on your class but you need to allow at least 2 x 1.5 hour lessons.
-I found afternoon lessons worked well.
+I found afternoon lessons worked well for most of the class.

 Special tips for teaching?